ajhPHROS/MATH-6600/README.md

 - Gram matrices and condition numbers

 [Notes](notes/lecture10.pdf) | See [demo01](demos/) for a MATLAB illustration of good vs bad bases with Chebfun.
 Get started with Chebfun [here](https://www.chebfun.org/about/).

+### Lecture 11

+- Interpolation, regression, and regularization
+- Approximation error: dictionary vs. data
+- What makes a "good" set of interpolation points?

+[Notes](notes/lecture11.pdf) | See [demo02](demos/) for a MATLAB illustration of good vs bad interpolation points with Chebfun.